zovoilis-lab/Flye/docs/USAGE.md

 Trestle is an extra module that resolves simple repeats of multipicity 2 that were not bridged by reads.
-Depending on the datasets, it might resolve a few extra repeats, which is helpfu;
-for small (bacterial genomes).
+Depending on the datasets, it might resolve a few extra repeats, which is helpful for small (bacterial genomes).
 Use `--trestle` option to enable the module.
 On large genomes, the contiguity improvements are usually minimal, but the computation might take a lot of time.